getgauge/docs.gauge.org/installation.rst

 Other Plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The spectacle plugin generates readable and easy to navigate documentation from the specs.
+The spectacle plugin generates a readable HTML format of the specs.

         .. code-block:: console